repque/support-assistant/DEMO_GUIDE.md

 **Shows**:
 - Semantic search finds relevant knowledge using vector embeddings
 - Server-side similarity search with cosine distance
-- Provides implementation details: `ds.evInfo()` for block events
+- Provides implementation details: `ds.evInfo()` for listing downstream events
-- No keyword matching fallbacks - pure semantic understanding

 ### 4. **LLM-Based Decision Making**
-**Demo**: `"Can you please review this trade for compliance approval?"`
+**Demo**: `"Can you please check this trade for compliance approval?"`

 **Shows**:
 - LLM analyzes request content to determine if human review needed
 - No hardcoded categories for review detection
-- Graceful deferral to human experts for compliance matters
+- Graceful deferral to human experts
-- Intelligent classification without pattern matching

 ### 5. **Silent Mode Intelligence**
 **Demo**: `"I need help with this thing"`